 It’s important to recognize that eating before drinking will not stop you from being drunk.
 Also, what you eat does matter, especially when it comes to quantity.
 A few peanuts, pretzels or chips served up at the bar will not absorb alcohol the same way that eating a full meal before you start drinking will.

 Even the type of food you eat matters when it comes to testing your.
 In fact, while a high-protein meal can be better at slowing your alcohol absorption rate, if you’re on a low-carb diet, your body could naturally produce a type of alcohol that may not get you drunk, but can falsely inflate your BAC when you take a breathalyzer.
 This is why it is so important to always document every detail about your experience as soon as you are able to after you have been arrested for drunk driving.
-Even a small detail like being on a low-carb diet can help your Vista DUI defense attorney fight the charges.
+Even a small detail like being on a low-carb diet can help your DUI defense attorney fight the charges.

 Remember also that delaying driving for as long as possible after drinking will also allow for your body to not only absorb but eliminate the alcohol.

-If you have been charged with drinking and driving, it is critical you call a Vista DUI defense attorney like Peter M. Liss as soon as possible.
+If you have been charged with drinking and driving, it is critical you call an attorney like Peter M. Liss as soon as possible.
 You can schedule a free initial consultation by calling (760) 643-4050.

 Image by Leif Inge Fosen